-- 6.1.10 81% of households said new housing should be placed on brownfield land but only 9% said it should be located on greenfield land with 59% against.
-59% of households thought homes should be built within existing groups and 45% on the edge of existing groups while 54% were in favour of using infill sites - 6.1.11 With regard to the appropriate types of new housing the most popular answers were medium sized dwellings, small dwellings for older/retired people, and starter homes only for local people.
-Fewer than 40% of respondents ticked any of the other options.
+- 6.1.12 81% of households said new housing should be placed on brownfield land but only 9% said it should be located on greenfield land with 59% against.
+59% of households thought homes should be built within existing groups and 45% on the edge of existing groups while 54% were in favour of using infill sites - 6.1.13 Recent consultation have indicated that a number of residents are unhappy with identifying sites for allocation in the Neighbourhood Development Plan.
+The Parish Council consider that in order to achieve the proportional target growth, it is necessary to allocate a small number of site for future growth.

-- 6.1.12 83% would be in favour of owner occupied homes but only 27% in favour or rented.
-Almost half (46%) were in favour of affordable homes and just over a third (34%) in favour of shared ownership homes. - 6.1.13 Over three quarters of households would like to see traditional design, traditional materials, low energy consumption, off street parking, and improved/new footways.
+- 6.1.14 With regard to the appropriate types of new housing the most popular answers were medium sized dwellings, small dwellings for older/retired people, and starter homes only for local people.
+Fewer than 40% of respondents ticked any of the other options. - 6.1.15 83% would be in favour of owner occupied homes but only 27% in favour or rented.
+Almost half (46%) were in favour of affordable homes and just over a third (34%) in favour of shared ownership homes. - 6.1.16 Over three quarters of households would like to see traditional design, traditional materials, low energy consumption, off street parking, and improved/new footways.
 Over half would like to see cycle routes, linked pedestrian routes, and amenity areas.
-The Burghill Parish Design Guidance in Appendix 3 has been developed to take account of this information. - 6.1.14 The 2011 Census information relating to number of bedrooms in dwellings within the Parishes are detailed in the graph.
-This clearly shows there is a greater number of larger dwellings in the Parish than across Herefordshire, but fewer smaller dwellings.
+The Burghill Parish Design Guidance in Appendix 3 has been developed to take account of this information. - 6.1.17 The 2011 Census information relating to number of bedrooms in dwellings within the Parishes are detailed in the graph.
+This clearly shows there is a greater number of larger dwellings in the Parish than across Herefordshire, but fewer smaller dwellings. (see graph below)

-6.1.15 In terms of tenure, the following graph is relevant.
+6.1.18 In terms of tenure, the following graph is relevant.
 (2011 Census)